PraneethJain/Introduction-To-Algorithm-Engineering/Homework-2/report.typ

   \
   Below is a visual representation of the

-  chain decomposition of the graph
+  ear decomposition of the graph
 ],
 )